Director, Koch Institute for Integrative Cancer Research

 "The Jacks laboratory is interested in the genetic events contributing to the development of cancer.
 The focus of our research has been a series of mouse models engineered to carry mutations in genes known to be involved in human cancer."

 Professor Jacks received his bachelor's degree in biology from Harvard College, and his doctorate from the University of California, San Francisco, where he trained with Nobel Laureate Harold Varmus.
 He was a postdoctoral fellow with Robert Weinberg at the Whitehead Institute before he joined the MIT faculty in 1992.
 In recognition of his contributions to the study of cancer genetics, Jacks received the AACR Outstanding Achievement Award, the Amgen Award from the American Society of Biochemistry and Molecular Biology, the Paul Marks Prize for Cancer Research, and the Sergio Lombroso Award in Cancer Research.
 He also served as Chair of the National Cancer Advisory Board at the National Cancer Institute, was a member of the Board of Directors of the American Association for Cancer Research (AACR), and was elected President of the AACR in 2009.
 Jacks was also elected to the National Academy of Sciences, the Institute of Medicine of the National Academies, the American Academy of Arts and Sciences and the inaugural class of Fellows of the AACR Academy.
+Jacks serves on the Board of Directors of Thermo and Amgen.
+He is also a co-founder of T2 Biosystems and Dragonfly Therapeutics, and serves as an advisor to several other companies.
 In 2015, he was the recipient of the Killian Award, the highest honor the MIT faculty can bestow upon one of its members, and is currently serving as co-chair of the Blue Ribbon Panel for Vice President Joe Biden's Cancer Moonshot Initiative.

 The Jacks laboratory studies the genetic events underlying the development of cancer.
 Professor Jacks has pioneered the use of gene targeting technology in the mouse to study cancer-associated genes and to construct mouse models of many human cancer types, including cancers of the lung, pancreas, colon, thyroid, and soft tissue.
 These powerful and sophisticated models closely recapitulate human disease, and have led to novel insights into tumor development, as well as new strategies for cancer detection and treatment.
 By combining these pre-clinical models with cutting-edge tools in genetics and genomics, the Jacks lab has been able to illuminate the pathways and processes critical for cancer progression.